logo

 With the current lack of new graduate positions in some areas of the country, my first recommendation to new grads would be to look “outside” the box.
 I wrote a recent article addressing this issue.

-If you are considering a future career in travel nursing, there are several steps that you can take now to prepare yourself: Travel Nursing Tips for New Grads
+If you are considering a future career in travel nursing, there are several steps that you can take now to prepare yourself: Truth About Travel Nursing

 What is the key strength you bring to your career and how would you advise new graduates to mine their own strengths to further their careers?